What You Can Do to Help Maryland’s Birds

 Reduce Bird-Window Collisions

-A study by the American Bird Conservancy has shown Wood Thrush to be particularly susceptible to fatal window collisions.
+A study by American Bird Conservancy has shown Wood Thrush to be particularly susceptible to fatal window collisions.
 If your residence is causing bird strikes, there are many ways you can stop them.

 Build and Install a Nest Box